lucaswaldburger/generative_agents_in_dynamic_envs/grid_gen/README.md

 │   ├── config.yaml         # main config file to call personas and map
 │   ├── maps
 │   │   ├── simple.json
-│   │   └── urbanWorld.json
+│   │   └── urbanWorld.json  # this is the urban world we are using right now
 │   └── personas
 │       └── persona_spec.json
 ├── env
-│   ├── build_map.py        # build the grid world based on the json file
+│   ├── grid.py             # creates the grid
 │   ├── constants.py        # IDX of the different elements in the world
 │   ├── load_map.py         # reads the json file
 │   └── world_object.py